Balooog/Project_Yolkless/README.md

 - `src/services/EnvironmentService.gd` runs as an autoload, streaming seasonal curves from `data/environment_curves.tsv` and emitting feed/power/prestige modifiers.
 - Feed drain/refill and autoburst availability respect the live feed modifier; the power modifier flows straight into the economy's base PPS for downstream systems.
 - `ui/widgets/EnvPanel.tscn` replaces the legacy pollution overlay with a header summary, preset selector, and expandable detail grid fed by the service.
+- Upcoming SandboxService listens to environment factor signals, runs the comfort index simulation, and grants a capped +5 % PPS “Comfort Bonus”.
 - Use the preset dropdown in the panel header to cycle seasonal/debug presets without leaving the main scene.
-- Legacy `EnvironmentDirector` notes remain archived in `docs/prompts/RM-010.md` for reference, but the main scene now binds directly to `EnvironmentService`.
+- Legacy `EnvironmentDirector` notes remain archived in `docs/prompts/RM-010.md` for reference; the scripts were removed in favour of the unified `EnvironmentService`.

 ## Accessibility & Diagnostics